mengstr/SUBASIC/README.md

 ```

 ### REM
-The rest of the line is treated as a comment.
-The comment can contain both double quotes and colons.
+Adds a comment.
+Comments are always the rest of the line
 #### Example
 ```
 10 REM My awesome basic program